Isarm/chess_engine/README.md

 Using PERFT, around 100 million positions are found per second, on an Intel® Core™ i7-9750H CPU @ 2.60GHz × 12.

 ### Engine
 The engine part is mainly implemented in the Evaluation class.
 The alpha beta pruning search algorithm is implemented in the alphabeta function.
 At the leaf nodes, a quiescence search is performed to improve search stability.
 A transposition table is implemented in the transpositionTable class.
-Iterative deepening has also been implemented in the start search function, which repeatedly calls the alphabeta search function with increasing depth.
+Iterative deepening has also been implemented in the start search function, which repeatedly calls the alphabeta search function with increasing depth, while saving the previously examined best line.

 Multithreading is implemented using the Lazy SMP approach.